ishaanko/ishaanko/README.md

 # Hi! 👋
-I'm Ishaan - I'm a developer, robotics enthusiast, and high school student based in Washington.
+I'm Ishaan - I'm a developer, robotics enthusiast, and high school student.

 I work on projects and compete in programming contests in my free time!